G.E.T.

 The Grand

-This comparatively low-elevation mountain range is fault-block
+our route.
+This comparatively low-elevation mountain range is

-broad Gila Valley for many miles on its north.
+delineates the broad Gila Valley for many miles on its north.

 The geology